Join David Tian on the “DTPHD Podcast” as we explore deep questions of meaning, success, truth, love, and the good life.

 They’re looking for quick hacks so that they don’t have to do the actual work.
 They’re the type of people who when they go to the gym, they want to learn how to do the two movements that will get you the results, the glamour muscles so that people will look at you and think you’re fit, when maybe you’re not really that fit.
 Maybe you gas out pretty early, or maybe you don’t have any functional fitness, or maybe you have no flexibility.
 But if you just stand there and look good, your glamour muscles, that’s all they’re looking for.
 That’s a sort of person that is drawn to that industry.

 It took me many years to figure that out, to realize that, why I was so frustrated in servicing some of these client demands.
 But even to this day, I still get plenty of messages and emails asking for quick tips.
 It’s one of the most frustrating things.
-I have a Facebook group called Man Up, and that’s men looking for help with dating, and masculinity, and relationships.
+So what I do, I have a Facebook group called Man Up, and that’s for men looking for help with dating, and masculinity, and relationships.
 I have a primer in there.
 It’s a free primer.
 They can sign up for it.
 It’s hours of different video courses.

 Inevitably, more than half of the questions, so far, and we’re getting better at policing them so that they become better questions.
 But generally over half the questions, specifically up to this point, especially in the past, were ignorant questions.
 They were questions where the poster hadn’t done any homework, hadn’t even read the basic instructions when he joined the group.

 The instructions to get the free courses are in the group description before you even join, and then they’re in the cover image when you join, and then they’re in the pinned post inside the group.
 We also have a guy who, in our admin team, whose job it is to post every day an announcement saying, “The free courses are here, and here’s a link.”
 And yet still, over 50% of these guys are lazy and they don’t take the initiative.
 They’re not masculine.
 That’s probably why they were drawn to the group, looking for help.